work-design/rails_agency/README.md

 Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [LGPL-3.0](https://opensource.org/licenses/MIT).